dragontamer8740/dragontamer8740-userscripts/README.md

 code itself.
 (As of the commit in which I authored this readme, there are no exceptions - that is, all are MIT licensed).

 To install a script, click the "raw" button on a script's source page.

-Note that as of now, none of them will ever update automatically; if you use any of these and something has broken, you will have to either come back here to check if I've fixed the problem, or fix it yourself.
+Currently, the rule34 ad blocker is not working in Chrome due to a bug in the browser itself.
+The ViolentMonkey and TamperMonkey developers appear to be waiting for a fix.
+However, it does work in FF58 as well as older versions (as well as Seamonkey) when using Greasemonkey.

 (If you fix a problem with my scripts, make them better quality, or anything else, and you'd like to share, please don't hesitate to make a pull request